exurd/WiiShopliftingChannel/README.md

 With your SD Card mounted, and at root level (`D:\`, not `D:\folder\`), run through the following steps.

-1. Copy the `WiiShopliftingChannel` into the root `app` folder on your SD card.
+1. Copy the `WiiLikeToParty` into the root `app` folder on your SD card.
 2. Copy the correct `.wad` for your system to the root wad folder of your SD card.
 3. Copy the `tickets.tar` to the root of your SD card.